marq24/emacberry.com/_docs/2300-osmoffline.md

 ## Map & Theme file location on your mobile device
 > NEED TO be REVISED (cause of Android 11 restrictions)

-By default GPSLogger II create a subdirectory '**osm**' on your external Strorage (typically the internal emulated SD-Card) and create two sub folders '**maps**' and '**themes**'.
+By default, GPSLogger II create a subdirectory '**osm**' on your external Strorage (typically the internal emulated SD-Card) and create two sub folders '**maps**' and '**themes**'.
 _On BlackBerry10 this folder typically can be found here: '/misc/android' - when you access your BB10 via the WiFi-Share function then the folder should be: /media/misc/android/osm_

 ### osm/maps
 store your downloaded *.map files in this folder on your device - please be so kind and restart GPSLogger II in order that the new maps will be included for rendering the map tiles

 ### osm/themes
 If you want to use additional/external rendering themes store them in the 'osm/themes' folder - make sure that all additional resources are also located in the appropriate sub folders.

-By default GPSLogger II includes the two themes from the **Elevate theme family** (v 4.1.7 10/07/17) created by Tobias Kuehn
+By default, GPSLogger II includes the two themes from the **Elevate theme family** (v 4.1.7 10/07/17) created by Tobias Kuehn
 [see elevate-mountain-hike-theme @ openandromaps.org](http://www.openandromaps.org/en/legend/elevate-mountain-hike-theme)
 - Elevate